 - You may speak with your insurance company to report the crash, however, you should call an attorney first.

-- You do not need to speak with the insurance company of the other drivers.
-They are not trying to help you.
-They are trying to limit their exposure and to obtain statements from you to use against you later.
+- You do not need to speak with the insurance company of the other driver.
+The adjuster is not trying to help you.
+The adverse insurance company is trying to limit their exposure and to obtain statements from you to use against you later.

-- You may have your motorcycle repaired, but wait to speak to an attorney first.
+- You may have your motorcycle repaired, but wait to speak to an accident attorney first.
+Your lawyer may want to photograph the damage, or have it analyzed first.

 - Do not sign anything from any insurance company without speaking to a trial attorney first.